BuildOnViction/docs/docs/general/faq.md

 	New scaling techniques such as sharding, EVM parallelisation, private-chain generation, hardware integration will be evaluated before being integrated into TomoChain's masternode architecture.

 !!! quote "What is the current TPS?
 What is your targeted transaction speed and when do you think you can achieve that speed?"
-    TomoChain supports low transaction fees (appro.
-1/100 of that of Ethereum's) and 2-second transaction confirmation times.
+    TomoChain supports low transaction fees (approx. 1/100 of that of Ethereum's) and 2-second transaction confirmation times.
 	The mainnet with POSV Masternodes delivers 2'000 transactions per second (TPS).
 	Once sharding is implemented by Q2 2019, we expect 20'000-30'000 TPS.